itseduvieira/myblog/_posts/2021-01-26-about-bundler.md

 ---
 layout: post
-title:  "About Bundler"
+title:  "Want to grow 5 years in one?
+Work for a startup (or start your own)"
-author: sal
+author: edu
 categories: [ Jekyll ]
 image: assets/images/2.jpg
 ---